awsdocs/amazon-ecs-developer-guide/doc_source/tutorial-deploy-fluentbit-on-windows.md

 The default Amazon CloudWatch Fluent Bit configuration is shown below\.

 Replace the following variables:
-+ *region* with the Region where You want to send the Amazon CloudWatch logs\.
++ *region* with the Region where you want to send the Amazon CloudWatch logs\.

 ```
 [SERVICE]